MrHedmad/kerblam/README.md

 ## Contributing
 Kerblam! is currently not accepting pull requests as it's still in its infancy.

+> [!NOTE]
-> :warning: When Kerblam! reaches minimal viability, I'll open PRs.
+> When Kerblam! reaches minimal viability, I'll open PRs.
 > You are still welcome to open issues to discuss code quality / structure
 > and the design of the tool.